Skip to content

 • Interest accrues even while you're in school (unless you pick interest-only repayment).
 Your loan balance grows every month.

-• Private loans don't qualify for federal forgiveness programs.
-If you face hardship after graduation, you can't access income-driven repayment plans or public service loan forgiveness.
+• Private loans don't qualify for federal forgiveness programs or the new RAP income-driven repayment plan launching July 1, 2026.
+If you face hardship after graduation, you can't access these protections.

 • Variable-rate loans can jump if interest rates rise.
 A 5% loan today could become 8% in three years.